 Can sponsored workers work from home and does this need to be reported to UKVI?

-If working from home is ‘directly related to the pandemic’, this is permitted and does not have to be reported to UKVI.
+If working from home is due to coronavirus, this does not have to be reported to UKVI.

 Can sponsors grant requests for general unpaid leave?